microchip-pic-avr-examples/dspic33a-crypto-accelerator-module/README.md

 | trng       | Example application project for TRNG     |
 | aes        | Example application project for AES      |

-# CAM APIs
+# Crypto Accelerator Module APIs

 The included demonstration projects provide examples of the various CAM features.
 The application project needs to include the Crypto Library in the crypto/common_crypto folder.
 The Crypto Library API and associated hardware wrappers invoke the pre-compiled CAM hardware drivers.

-The pre-compiled CAM driver files can function independently by utilizing the following [APIs](https://onlinedocs.microchip.com/v2/keyword-lookup?keyword=CAM&redirect=true).
+The pre-compiled CAM hardware driver can function independently by utilizing the following [APIs](https://onlinedocs.microchip.com/v2/keyword-lookup?keyword=CAM&redirect=true).

 # MISRA

-A MISRA scan has been conducted on the pre-compiled CAM driver source files.
+A MISRA scan has been conducted on the pre-compiled CAM hardware driver source files.
 The source files are Misra compliant for Required and Mandatory rules.

 # Benchmarking